jilinzheng/RaytracingInCUDA/src/InOneWeekend/NOTES.md

   1. calculate the ray from the "eye" (camera) through the pixel
   2. determine which objects the ray intersects, and
   3. compute a color for the closest intersection point
-- use image width to calculate height to keep aspect ratio consistent
-- viewport: virtual rectangle in 3D world that contains the grid of image pixel locations
+- use image width to calculate height to keep aspect ratio consistentxdfff- viewport: virtuaxfl rectangle in 3D world that contains the grid of image pixel locations
   - if pixels are spaced the same distance horizontally as they are vertically, the viewport that bounds them will have the same aspect ratio as the rendered image
   - the distance between two adjacent pixels is called the pixel spacing, and square pixels is the standard
 - since `aspect_ratio` is an ideal ratio, it may not be the _actual_ ratio between `image_width` and `image_height`, as `image_height` is rounded down to the nearest integer and it cannot be less than one